vanvalenlab/deepcell-spots/README.md

 # DeepCell Spots

-`deepcell-spots` is a deep learning library for spot detection.
+`deepcell-spots` is a deep learning library for fluorescent spot detection image analysis.
+It allows you to apply pre-existing models and train new deep learning models for spot detection.
 It is written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow), [Keras](https://www.tensorflow.org/guide/keras) and [DeepCell](https://github.com/vanvalenlab/deepcell-tf).

 ## DeepCell-spots for Developers